knobs-dials/duppy/README.md

 * homedir config of permanent rules (for things like "always keep stuff from this dir")

 * progress bar, to give feedback when checking large files

-* allow hardlinking duplicate files (that are on the same hardlink-supporting filesystem)

-* page-cache-non-clobbering (posix_fadvise(POSIX_FADV_DONTNEED), though it's only in os since py3.3)

 See also: